What is the primary difference between genotype and phenotype? | Channels for Pearson+

 A

-Phenotype is the genetic composition of an organism, while genotype is the physical appearance.
+Phenotype is the genetic code of an organism, while genotype is the physical appearance.

 B

-Genotype is influenced by environmental factors, whereas phenotype is solely determined by genes.
+Genotype is influenced by environmental factors, while phenotype is determined solely by genes.

 C